daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-08-13-open-foundation-ai-models-metas-llama-2-7b-chat.md

 permalink: /:title
 ---

-This post shares practical experimentation with Meta's Llama-2-7B-Chat LLM via HuggingFace APIs quantized to FP16 on a 16 CPU CORE, 60GB CPU MEM, and 16GB GPU MEM hardware instance.
+This post shares practical learnings from experimenting with Meta's
+Llama-2-7B-Chat LLM via HuggingFace APIs quantized to FP16 on a 16 CPU CORE, 60GB CPU MEM, and 16GB GPU MEM hardware instance.